How to Grow Dill: Planting, Growing, and Harvesting Tips

 - Apply mulch around the plants to conserve moisture and suppress weeds.

 Dill also grows well in containers—use a pot at least 12 inches (30 cm) deep to accommodate its long taproot.
-Learn about other crops that grow well in containers in this guide.
+See how to grow dill successfully in pots and learn about other vegetables that grow well in containers in this guide.

 Caring for Dill